 Expenses are recognized by the Organization on an accrual basis.
 Expenses paid in advance and not yet incurred are recorded as prepaid until the applicable period.
-Prepaid and other assets are primarily prepaid annual dues to United Way Worldwide and United Way Association of South Carolina, as well as prepaid service contracts and insurance.
+Prepaid and other assets are primarily prepaid service contracts and insurance.

 Land, Buildings, and Equipment